 For those catchments being investigated for illicit discharges (i.e. categorized as high priority, low priority, or problem) document the presence or absence of System Vulnerability Factors (SVF).
 If present, report which SVF's were identified.
 An example is provided below.

-Outfall ID Receiving Water System Vulnerability Factors The Town has contracted B&L to assist in this work, which is anticipated to be substantially completed in 2023.
+Outfall ID Receiving Water System Vulnerability Factors The Town has co The Town has contracted B&L to assist in this work, which is anticipated to be substantially completed in 2023.

 Where SVFs are: